crakdelpol/decorator-pattern/README.md

 - component can be used by each own or wrapped by a decoration.
 - ConcreteComponent: it is the subclass that can be decorated by any decoration item.
 - Decorator implements same interface or abstract class as the component it is going to decorate.
-- each decorator HAS-A (wraps) a component, which means that the decorator hold a reference variable of the component that is going to decorate it.
+- each decorator HAS-A (wraps) a component, which means that the decorator hold a reference variable of the component is going to decorate it.
-- note: we but the wrappedObject: coffee in each subClass Of the decorator just for simplification the implementation in the code below
+- note: the wrappedObject: coffee in each subClass Of the decorator just for simplification the implementation in the code below

 #Our coffee-shop implementation